pantheon-systems/documentation/source/content/errors-and-server-responses.md

 "The hostname ... is unknown.
 Please double-check that this is the right URL.
 If so, make sure it matches your Dashboard's custom domain settings."
 This typically is shown when there is an internal routing problem or a site environment does not exist.

 ### Error 404 Not Found
-"Failed to load resource: the server responded with a status of 404 ()" displays if a web browser inspects an element and finds multiple variations.
+"Failed to load resource: the server responded with a status of 404 ()" or a similar error message displays when a web browser cannot find the element specified.

 This error occurs when the client (via web browser) successfully connects to the host (website’s application server), but is unable to find the actual resource requested (for example, a specific URL or filename).
-We recommend confirming that the URL and file exist.
+We recommend confirming that the URL or file name is correct and still exists on the site.

 ### 502 Upstream Header Too Big
 "Upstream sent too big header while reading response header from upstream."